The Best of Cape Town: Things To Do in 3/4 Days or More

 If you have rented a car you will need to take the M3 from the city center towards Muizenberg and then simply follow the signs to Kirstenbosch, the parking lot of the botanical garden is free.

-For those who want to reach the park by public transports, you can take advantage of the City Sightseeing Hop-On/Hop-Off Bus (the classic double-decker tourist bus) that makes several stops along its route, more information is on the official website www.citysightseeing.co.za.
+For those who want to reach the park by public transport, you can take advantage of the City Sightseeing Hop-On/Hop-Off Bus (the classic double-decker tourist bus) that makes several stops along its route, more information is on the official website www.citysightseeing.co.za.

 Of course, it is possible to take part in organized tours but there is really no need, moving around the city is not very difficult, and if you are on foot, just use Uber, very efficient and cheap.